Slimane back in black as king of Paris fashion week | Malay Mail

-PARIS, Sept 29 — Superstar designer Hedi Slimane declared that black is back yesterday as he returned to the Paris catwalk after a two-year absence to revolutionise Celine.
+PARIS, Sept 19 — Superstar designer Hedi Slimane returned to the Paris catwalk late yesterday after a two-year absence with a slash and burn revamp of Celine that declared that black is back.

 With his two biggest fans, Lady Gaga and Karl Lagerfeld, sitting next to each other in the front row, Slimane drew a pitch-black portrait of his hometown which he called “Paris The Night”.